ballerina-attic/gmail-spreadsheet-integration/README.md

 ### <a name="try-out"></a> Try it out

-Run this sample by entering the following command in a terminal,
+Run this sample by entering the following command in a terminal.

 ```bash
 <SAMPLE_ROOT_DIRECTORY>$ ballerina run notification-sender